PGreatness/Think-Thank-Thunked/README.md

 The user can then shuffle the cube.
 All 6 moves are availible to the user to make, as well as rotating the cube physically without altering its state.
 The user can also ask for a hint and and the move that will solve the cube the fastest will be printed in the terminal.
+Lastly, the user can experience immense satisfaction when toggling on/off the autosolver, in which the cube magically solves itself from any state.

 ### Inner Workings
 We use six 2D arrays to store the colors of each face.